arbinydv/rails-user-management/README.md

     ```
     bundle install
     ```
-### Generating JWT Token and Hiding the Access
+### Generating SECRET KEY Token and Hiding the Access
-  * Generating 32 bits random key on app directory terminal:
+  * Generating secret key using Rails.application.secrets.secret_key_base

-      `openssl rand -base64 32`
-  * Hiding the JWT_KEY: Run the command on your terminal:
-      `EDITOR="code --wait" rails credentials:edit`
+  * Securing the Key : Run the command on your terminal to manage credentials and master key for encryption-decryption `EDITOR="code --wait" rails credentials:edit`

 ### Migrating Data 🌱